-The next global biodiversity framework is due to be agreed at the UN Biodiversity Conference in Kunming, China, in October 2021 and is anticipated to include the ambition to scale up coverage and effectiveness of protected and conserved areas.
+The next global biodiversity framework is due to agree at the UN Biodiversity Conference in Kunming, China, in October 2021 and is anticipated to include the ambition to scale up coverage and effectiveness of protected and conserved areas.

-How Great, IF those Red Dots on the Inactive-mine map can be added to the Conserved Land map.
+How Great, IF those Red Dots on the Inactive-mine map were on the Conserved Land map.